The CAC has archbishops. They will be few in number.

 In these verses, Jesus gives a lesson and a warning to his followers: It is not to be with them the way it is with the world.
 In the world, humans seek status, position, titles, and authority over others; it is not to be that way in the church.
 But what happened?
 The Catholic Church came to model itself upon the Roman Empire, with a hierarchy just as rigid, structured, and pompous -- and even more so.

 The root of this problem -- the desire for status and power -- was evident even in the Apostles themselves, as the preceding Bible verses show!
 Even they argued over who was the greatest!
 So, the temptation has been there from the start; it's a part of human nature -- it's a part of why we need redemption.
 Yes, it's the very pride that Satan had.

-That's why I was so concerned about assuming the title of archbishop and implementing the archepiscopacy in our communion.
+That's why I was so concerned about implementing the archepiscopacy in our communion.
 In the CAC, no one has spiritual authority over anyone else -- no one is "over" anyone spiritually.
 And that's the way it should be in the entire Body of Christ, if indeed we are true to the teachings of Christ.
 So, my question and concern was: How -- if at all -- can the archepiscopacy be used without violating the teachings of Christ?